netgroup-polito/sdo-module/README.md

 # sdo-module

-This software implements a Self-orchestrating module for the SDO architecture.
+This software implements a Self-orchestrating module for SDO architecture.

 Dependencies: